View Dynamic Objects

 There are buttons below the tabular list of routes for loading a route from a CSV, GPX,

-or KML file, and deleting an already loaded route.
+or KML file, and deleting an already loaded route selected in the table.

 When loading a route file, additional controls are on the Load dialog window to: